Digital Media: How This Big City Reached Millions of Readers

 THIS BIG CITY

-This Big City was an online magazine which I founded in 2009 and ran through to 2015.
-Initially launched as a blog to aid my learning while undertaking a Master’s in Sustainable Communities and the Creative Economy, my ambitions - and the site’s readership - steadily grew.
+This Big City is my blog about sustainable cities which I founded in 2009.
+Initially launched as a way to aid my learning while studying Sustainable Communities and the Creative Economy, my ambitions - and the site’s readership - steadily grew.

 Encouraged by this audience, the goal evolved to telling the story of sustainability innovations in cities to as many people as possible.
-Urban sustainability was, during the site’s early years, a rarely covered topic, enabling This Big City to grow into a project with multiple contributors and a substantial audience.
+Urban sustainability was, during the site’s early years, a rarely covered topic in the media, enabling This Big City to grow into a project with a substantial audience.

-Collaboration quickly became an integral part of the project, with guest contributions initially supplementing my own writing.
-Over time, my work evolved into a solely editorial and strategic role, with all written contributions coming from guest writers.
+Collaboration quickly became an important part of the project, with numerous guest contributions supplementing my own writing.
+Over time, my work evolved to include editorial and strategic elements.

 THIS BIG CITY